Haivision/srt/docs/bonding-intro.md

 srt_connect_group(conngrp, gdata, 3);
 ```

-This does simply the same as `srt_connect`, but blocking rules are different:
+This does the same as `srt_connect`, but blocking rules are different:
 it blocks until at least one connection from the given list is established.
 Then it returns and allows the group to be used for transmission, while
-continuing with the other connections in background (note: some group types may
+continuing with the other connections in the background.
+Note that some group
-require minimum conditions to be satisfied, like a minimum number of
+types may require certain conditions to be satisfied, like a minimum number of
-connections - just for the record).
+connections.

-If you use non-blocking mode, then `srt_connect_group` is simply the same as
+If you use non-blocking mode, then `srt_connect_group` behaves the same as
 running `srt_connect` in a loop for all required endpoints.

 Once the connection is ready, you use the `conngrp` id for transmission, exactly
 the same way as above for the sockets.

-There's one additional thing to be covered here, though - how much of interest
+There's one additional thing to be covered here: just how much
-should be in the application.
+should the application be involved with socket groups?

 Controlling the member connections
 ==================================

-The object of type `SRT_MSGCTRL` is used to exchange some extra information
+The object of type `SRT_MSGCTRL` is used to exchange some extra information with
-with the `srt_sendmsg2` and `srt_recvmsg2`; in this case interesting are two
+`srt_sendmsg2` and `srt_recvmsg2`.
+Of particular interest in this case are two fields:
-fields:

 * `grpdata`
 * `grpdata_size`

-They have to be set to the pointer and size of an existing `SRT_SOCKGROUPDATA`
+These fields have to be set to the pointer and size of an existing `SRT_SOCKGROUPDATA`
 type array, which will be filled by this call (you can also obtain it separately
 by the `srt_group_data` function).
 The array must have a maximum possible size
-to get information about every single member link, otherwise it will not fill
+to get information about every single member link.
+Otherwise it will not fill and
-it back and return the proper size in `grpdata_size`.
+return the proper size in `grpdata_size`.

 The application should be interested here in two types of information:

-* The size of the filled array
+* the size of the filled array
-* The `status` field in every element
+* the `status` field in every element

 From the `status` field you can track every member connection as to whether its
 state is still `SRTS_CONNECTED`.
 If a connection is detected as broken after
 the call to a transmission function (`srt_sendmsg2/srt_recvmsg2`) then the
-connection will appear in these data only once and the last time with `status`
+connection will appear in these data only once, and with `status`
-equal to `SRTS_BROKEN` - in further calls it will not appear anymore, as well
+equal to `SRTS_BROKEN`.
+It will not appear anymore in later calls, and it won't
-as it won't appear at all if you check the data through `srt_group_data`.
+appear at all if you check the data through `srt_group_data`.

 Example: